planetsputter/starch/stasm/doc/stasm-desc.md

 push64 $IO_STDOUT_ADDR      ; Pushes the stdout IO address as a 64-bit integer
 ```

 Once used, an auto-symbol must not be defined manually.
-An auto-symbol may be defined manually before its first usage.
+An auto-symbol may be defined manually before its first usage, in which case the defined value will be used instead of the automatic value.

 Example Files
 -------------